-In this tutorial we will show you how to install and configuration of phpMyAdmin on your Ubuntu 16.04 server.
-For those of you who didn’t know, phpMyAdmin is web-based client written in php for managing MySQL and MariaDB databases.
-It provides a user friendly web interface to access and manage your databases.
+In this tutorial, we will show you how to install and configuration of phpMyAdmin on your Ubuntu 16.04.
+For those of you who didn’t know, phpMyAdmin is a web-based client written in PHP for managing MySQL and MariaDB databases.
+It provides a user-friendly web interface to access and manage your databases.
 To ease usage to a wide range of people, phpMyAdmin is being translated into 72 languages and supports both LTR and RTL languages.

 Install phpMyAdmin on Ubuntu 16.04

 A Ubuntu 16.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install required PHP modules:
+Also, install the required PHP modules:

 Step 3.
 Install phpMyAdmin on Ubuntu 16.04 LTS (Xenial Xerus).

-To installing phpMyAdmin quickly on Ubuntu 16.04 by running the following command:
+To install phpMyAdmin quickly on Ubuntu 16.04 by running the following command:

-Important, this step will ask you to select the web server where the application would be installed, it is mandatory that you select with the spacebar “Apache” Server or your designate, not doing this will cause the files wont’t be copied correctly and then can not find the installed application.
+Important, this step will ask you to select the webserver where the application would be installed, it is mandatory that you select with the spacebar “Apache” Server or your designate, not doing this will cause the files won’t be copied correctly and then can not find the installed application.

 Now, we can restart Apache so that the changes take place: